What Is Azuro?

 To begin, we should make clear the distinctions between the different areas of "Azuro", some of which may confuse new users.

-- The Azuro Protocol: A suite of upgradable smart contracts that together create a protocol which can be used permissionlessly for the creation of applications & products for betting with ERC-20 tokens on EVM-compatible blockchains.
+- The Azuro Protocol: A suite of upgradable smart contracts that together create a protocol which can be used permissionlessly for the creation of prediction applications & products with ERC-20 tokens on EVM-compatible blockchains.